pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 expectation_mitigated = mitigate(noise=noise, model=noisy_model)

-# we set a number of qubits as the sample count.
-It can be changed for higher accuracy.
+# We set a number of qubits as the sample count.
+The number of twirl_samples can range from 1 to the maximum number of qubit index combinations.
+For example,  In general, using a higher number of samples can improve accuracy.
 options={"twirl_samples": block.n_qubits}
 mitigate_sample = Mitigations(protocol=Mitigations.TWIRL, options=options)
 expectation_mitigated_sample = mitigate_sample(noise=noise, model=noisy_model)